ryanlonergan/miniprojects/storm_damage_viz/README.md

 - The poster may be from the southern hemisphere and may have mixed up the months for seasons in the northern hemisphere.
 - Season start and ends change depending on whether a meteorologic or calendar definition is used, which may influence the data.
-- The datasource has a strange format for dates and the original poster stated that they used Excel and SQL to handle the cleaning and aggregation.
-I don't believe those are the ideal tools to process the data, so I'm wondering if there may have been some mistakes interpreting the dates.
+- The datasource has a timestamp format for dates that needs to be parsed and the original poster stated that they used Excel and SQL to handle the cleaning and aggregation.
+I don't believe those are the ideal tools to process the data with Excel especially not liking it, so I wonder if there may have been some mistakes interpreting the dates.